JoeOsborne77/JoeOsborne77/README.md

-### INTERESTS - 🌎 🌱🪸🫂 🎵🥋🥊 🍲🤿
+### INTERESTS
+- 🌎 🌱 🚲 Trying to reduce my carbon footprint on a daily basis
+- 🪸🤿 Last year I became a qualified scuba diver, which was life changing!
+- 🫂 🎵 📖 I find story telling in all manner of art forms incredibly engaging
+- 🥋🥊 Looking after my mind and body through exercise is and has been a passion of mine for the last 16 years
+- 🍲🍝 Taking time out to cook brings me a lot of joy.
+I enjoy trying to create new dishes and learning about new cuisines regularly
+- 🧘 Mental health is very important to me and I desire to be a positive force in the world.
+I was a Mental Health First Aider in my previous career

 <!--
-**JoeOsborne77/JoeOsborne77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+**JoeOsborne77/JoeOsborne77**

+- 🔭 I’m currently working on...
+My final group project at Makers: An app which allows people to see how their local MP has voted historically.
+The App also gives them the ability to email MP's directly and gives them realtime notifications when they place a new vote.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...
+React, React Native, Cypress, Javascript, Ruby and more (see below)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on...
+Predominantly open source projects within the realms of Tech For Good, Music and Home Automation
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with...
+Learning about the tech industry and how I can find my place within it
-- 💬 Ask me about ...
+- 💬 Ask me about...
+Anything!
-- 📫 How to reach me: ...
+- 📫 How to reach me... email: joeosborne77@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns...
+He/Him
-- ⚡ Fun fact: ...
--->

-I am a dedicated and hard working Junior Software Engineer with a passion for learning and new tech.
-I am now seeking a position where I can develop my knowledge and further my skillset.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.

-Charitable work - road to freedom, shelter etc.
+- ⚡ Fun fact...
+I can make several animal noises, including a quite convincing Dolphin -->

+ACHIEVEMENTS
+Through my marketing campaigns at Sony I helped secure certified platinum releases by; Ivor Novello nominated Russ Millions, Skepta, Jorja Smith and JP Saxe.
+One of my last campaigns saw an increase in social media subscribers by 200%.
+I managed six figure budgets and created highly profitable marketing campaigns.

+CHARITABLE WORK
+Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis
+In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees

 Mental health
-Data analysis
-Introduced new process
-Soft skills
-Platinum singles
-Digital Marketing strategies
-Intersection between music and tech
-Classically trained guitarist - grade 8
-CRM Strategy
-Operations
-Bugs / SEs Orchard

 ## PROJECTS